 - Flash Casey, Detective (1946, reprints four Black Mask stories)

-- Murder For Two (1943; originally serialized in Black Mask as "Blood on the Lens")
+Originally serialized in Black Mask as "Blood on the Lens"

 - Error of Judgement (1961)